 Be kind to yourself, as you hope a mate will.

 A judgemental mindset will echo into your relationship.

-Even the people I work with in Beverly Hills struggle with this.
+Everyone low and high, experienced and unexperienced struggle with this.
+Flow states of unlimited confidence always end.
 Know yourself.
 Change is constant.
-Employment is unstable, and the robots are coming.
+Employment is unstable, and the robots are coming – chaos and stability are inevitable.
 We remain alone unless we can get comfortable in our skin and make conscious choices to be a person we respect.
-You’ll get someone at your same level of health, so get healthy.
-So don’t judge, exploit, or harm yourself with tropes – learn to take risks for things that interest you, and care about growth over proving something.
+We get someone at our same level of health, so let’s get healthy.
+Let’s stop judging, exploiting, or harming ourselves with tropes – let’s learn to take risks for things that interest us, and care about growth over proving something.

 You’ll find a good partner

 when you’re looking for a companion, a fallible, flesh and blood person that you can look at and say, “That’s a good person I want to keep around.”